 When to attach financial statements reviewed by a chartered professional accountant

-You must get your financial statements reviewed by a chartered professional accountant and attach them to your annual report if:
+You must attach financial statements that have been reviewed by a chartered professional accountant to your annual report if:

 - you're a Category A society and have not submitted an exemption request to the registrar (old Societies Regulations, section 9(3));